Lakeland Linder International Airport: Facilities

 The airport encompasses 1,772 acre at an elevation of 142 ft.
 It has two asphalt runways: 10/28 is 8,500 by 150 ft and 5/23 is 5,000 by 150 ft.
 It has one turf runway: 8/26, which is 2,208 by 60 ft and requires prior permission to use.

 Over the years the airport has seen a number of layout modifications.
 An original northwest–southeast 5000 ft runway was converted to a taxiway to permit construction of the Publix supermarket chain's corporate aircraft facility on the northwest end, while Runway 10/28 was lengthened to 6000 ft in the late 1950s and then to 8500 ft in the late 1990s.
 Runway 10/28, its associated taxiway system, and the current airport terminal ramp area can accommodate up to Boeing 747 and 777 aircraft.

 The Lakeland VORTAC is on the airfield and runways 10/28 and 5/23 have high-intensity runway lighting (HIRL) and P4L precision approach path indicator (PAPI) systems.
 Runway 10 is equipped with a Category II/III Instrument Landing System (ILS), and High Intensity Approach Light System with Sequenced Flashers (ALSF-2).
 In addition, runways 5/23 and 28 have published non-precision approaches.
 The airport has been a tower-controlled airport since the 1970s and the FAA operates a Level I air traffic control tower under the FAA Contract Tower Program.
 The FAA also installed an Automatic Dependent Surveillance-Broadcast (ADS-B) ground station at the airport.

 Emergency services are provided by the Lakeland Fire Department, which maintains a 24-hour staffed station on the airfield with a specialized crash truck and crew providing aircraft rescue and firefighting (ARFF) capability.
 The airport maintains ARFF Index B and is capable of meeting Index C with prior notice.

 The main terminal building contains the airport administrative offices, passenger processing area, passenger waiting areas, and a restaurant.
-A Hilton Hotels Corporation Hilton Garden Inn is located adjacent to the terminal.
+A Hilton Garden Inn is located adjacent to the terminal.
 A Staybridge Suites extended stay hotel became the second hotel at the Lakeland Airport, which opened in December 2017 and sits on 2.18 acres next to the Hilton Garden Inn.
 This new lodging accommodates the expansion of nearby corporate parks, distribution centers, and the increasing capacity of the airport facilities.
 The restaurant, Waco Kitchen, which is based out of Battle Creek, Michigan is considered “farm to table,” meaning that the ingredients served are locally sourced.

 With a growing demand from international operators the airport began planning and design of a new U.S. Customs and Border Protection General Aviation Facility (User Fee Facility) in 2015.
 With the opening of its customs office in 2017, LAL is now capable of accepting an array of international flights.

+Transportation

+The airport is served by the Citrus Connection Red Line bus.